 Keeping BPA out of children’s bottles, toys, cups, & dishes

 As BlogHer CE Amy Gates reported back in September, Senator Diane Feinstein hoped to give a nice present to U.S. kids this year.
 She planned to introduce an amendment to the Food Safety Modernization Act that would have banned the use of BPA (a hormone-disrupting chemical linked to cancer and birth defects) in baby bottles and sippy cups, and she worked for months on a compromise measure that members of both parties could support.

 Unfortunately, Feinstein didn’t get far.
 The American Chemistry Council (the primary lobbying group for the chemical industry) made a last minute push against the measure, just as it has against legislation banning phthalates, plastic bags, and other harmful products, and blocked the amendment before it reached the Senate floor.
 (Video: Feinstein speaks up against BPA & calls the ACC on the carpet) Bah humbug, kids.

 Once again, consumers are left to protect ourselves from toxic chemicals when our government fails to.
 As Feinstein wrote in her Huffington Post piece last month

 I’m not going to give up, and neither should consumers.
 Just because chemical industry lobbyists blocked a vote on BPA doesn’t mean you can’t vote with your wallet every time you purchase a product.
 The chemical industry doesn’t want you to know about companies that are already phasing out BPA or are searching for alternatives.
 But those companies are out there and deserve our support.

-Protect yourself: Use web sites like Z Recommends and The Soft Landing to find BPA-free children’s products.
+Protect yourself: Use web sites like The Soft Landing to find BPA-free children’s products.
 Opt for non-plastic children’s toys, bottles, and foodware whenever possible since even BPA-free plastic may contain other harmful chemicals.